-- Our audit firm and our network have not performed any prohibited services and our audit firm has remained independent from the company during the performance of our mandate. - The fees for the additional non-audit services compatible with the statutory audit of the consolidated financial statements, as defined in article 134 of the Companies Code, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.
+- Our audit firm and our network have not performed any prohibited services and our audit firm has remained independent from the group during the performance of our mandate. - The fees for the additional non-audit services compatible with the statutory audit, as defined in article 3:65 of the Code of companies and associations, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.